Katherine Devlin: Career

 Devlin appeared as Siobhan in the 2019 Ulster western film The Dig.
 She appeared as Natasha in an episode of Vikings.

-In 2023 Devlin plays Constable Annie Conlon, a rookie police officer in the Belfast-set BBC One series Blue Lights.
+In 2023, Devlin began portraying Constable Annie Conlon, a rookie police officer in the Belfast-set BBC One series Blue Lights.
 Devlin has spoken about the series displaying the intricate nature of the history and politics of Northern Ireland to a wider audience.
 Blue Lights was renewed for a second series, airing April 2024.
 It was renewed for a third and fourth series in 2024.
+In January 2026, she was nominated at the IFTA Film & Drama Awards for best supporting actress.